mgoldcoin/mgold/en/technical-details/transactions-structure.md

+# Transactions Structure

-In this section, you can find all transactions body bytes details and the new fields which are included in the updated version of our transactions \(Version 2\) so you can compare it with the older version 1.
+In this section, you can find all transactions body bytes details and the new fields which are included in the updated version of our transactions \(Version 2\).
+In the new version, the transactions are signed by [_**proofs**_](https://github.com/wavesplatform/Waves/blob/master/src/main/scala/com/wavesplatform/transaction/Proofs.scala) instead of using a signature.

 # 3. Issue Transaction